ox-vgg/wise/README.md

 * For now you will need to replace the `<base href="/wikimedia/">` in `frontend/dist/index.html` with your project name, e.g. `<base href="/your-project-name-here/">`.
 This will be done automatically later on.
 * Once the server has been started, go to http://localhost:9670/your-project-name in your browser
 * You can optionally provide a query blocklist (i.e. a list of queries that users should be blocked from searching) using `--query-blocklist /path/to/blocklist.txt`
-* For more details, run `python3 wise.py serve --help`
+* For more details on the options available, run `python3 wise.py serve --help`

 ## Frontend